-If taking an epic Iceland road trip is on your bucket list, you are not alone!
-These days it seems like everyone is suiting up, packing their photography gear, flying on a budget airline or with a stopover, and visiting the Land of Ice and Fire.
+If taking an epic 5 days in Iceland road trip is on your bucket list, you are not alone!
+These days it seems like everyone is suiting up, packing their photography gear, flying with a stopover, and visiting the Land of Ice and Fire.
 We are one of those people and we think you should absolutely take an Iceland road trip.
 5 days in Iceland is the perfect amount of time to spend if you are looking for a good introduction to the country or if you are looking to visit on a stopover.If you are searching for how to best spend 5 day Iceland itinerary, we have got you covered and have been to Iceland and done this 5 day Iceland itinerary multiple times in all types of weather and in all seasons.
 This Iceland itinerary can be completed during any time of year, so whether you are visiting in winter or summer, this Iceland 5 day itinerary has got you covered!

-Disclaimer: Although shortened, the entire Icelandic road trip itinerary we have laid out below is not for the faint of heart.
+Disclaimer: Although shortened, the entire 5 day Iceland road trip itinerary we have laid out below is not for the faint of heart.
 It includes a lot of driving and quite a few stops.
 That being said, you can always tailor it to your wants and needs so that it best fits your preferred 5 days in Iceland itinerary.
 Since this is a 5 day Iceland road trip itinerary, you will be spending minimal time in Reykjavik, but that is okay because there is so much to see.
 Are you ready?
 Let’s get to planning!

 Day 1: Begin Your 5 Days In Iceland By Driving the Golden Circle

-Highlights: Geysers, Gulfoss Waterfall, Icelandic Ponies, Reykjavik
+Highlights: Geysers, Gullfoss Waterfall, Icelandic Ponies, Reykjavik

-During the first day of your road trip in Iceland, you are heading out on a loop road called the Golden Circle.
+During the first day of your 5 day Iceland road trip itinerary, you are heading out on a loop road called the Golden Circle.
 It both starts and ends in/near Reykjavik so you can spend the day in nature and the night exploring the city since one afternoon-night is really all you need for Reykjavik.

-Stop 1: Thingvellier National Park
+Stop 1: Thingvellir National Park

 Stop 2: Geysir Hot Spring Area

-Stop 3: Gulfoss Waterfall
+Stop 3: Gullfoss Waterfall

 Day 2: Continue Your 5 Day Iceland Itinerary By Traveling From Reykjavik To Vik

 Highlights: Seljalandsfoss and Skogafoss waterfalls, Sólheimasandur Airplane Wreck

 Day 2 of your Iceland road trip is going to require a few hours of driving and a bunch of sightseeing and walking around.
 You will start by programming Vik into your GPS and will head east on the Ring Road out of Reykjavik.
 As we said above, it is totally doable to see some of the Iceland Ring Road in 5 days and today is when you begin!

 Stop 2: Skogafoss Waterfall

 Many people spend a ton of time at the bottom but don’t hike the stairs to the top.
 Don’t spend the entire time looking at the falls either!
 From the top of the ridge, turn around and check out the fields and sea in all their glory!
 These days, Skogafoss Waterfall will be one of the busiest stops on your Iceland 5 day itinerary.
 There will be hundreds of other people and it won’t be that remote unless you go at sunrise or sunset!

-Stop 3: Sólheimasandur Airplane Wreck
+Stop 4: Sólheimasandur Airplane Wreck

 Stop 4: Vik